John Dowland: Modern interpretations

 One of the first 20th-century musicians who successfully helped reclaim Dowland from the history books was the singer-songwriter Frederick Keel.
 Keel included fifteen Dowland pieces in his two sets of Elizabethan love songs published in 1909 and 1913, which achieved popularity in their day.
 These free arrangements for piano and low or high voice were intended to fit the tastes and musical practices associated with art songs of the time.
+Another early promoter of Dowland's music was the composer Peter Warlock, who devoted a chapter of his 1926 book The English Ayre to him.

 In 1935, Australian-born composer Percy Grainger, who also had a deep interest in music made before Bach, arranged Dowland's Now, O now I needs must part for piano.
 Some years later, in 1953, Grainger wrote a work titled Bell Piece (Ramble on John Dowland's 'Now, O now I needs must part'), which was a version scored for voice and wind band, based on his previously mentioned transcription.

 In 1951 the counter-tenor Alfred Deller recorded songs by Dowland, Thomas Campion, and Philip Rosseter with the label HMV (His Master's Voice) HMV C.4178 and another HMV C.4236 of Dowland's "Flow my Tears".
 In 1977, Harmonia Mundi also published two records of Deller singing Dowland's Lute songs (HM 244&245-H244/246).

+For the 1953 coronation of Queen Elizabeth II, Vaughan Williams produced an arrangement of All People that on Earth do Dwell for congregation, choir and orchestra.
+The fourth verse uses a setting of the famous tune by Dowland, which was originally published in 1621 in a book of psalms by Thomas Ravenscroft.

 Dowland's song "Come Heavy Sleepe, the Image of True Death" was the inspiration for Benjamin Britten's Nocturnal after John Dowland, written in 1963 for the guitarist Julian Bream.
 It consists of eight variations, all based on musical themes drawn from the song or its lute accompaniment, finally resolving into a guitar setting of the song itself.
+Britten also wrote a set of variations for viola, which is titled Lachrymae, although it is based on Dowland's song If my complaints.
+As with the Nocturnal, the original Dowland tune only emerges at the end of the piece.

 Dowland's music became part of the repertoire of the early music revival with Bream and tenor Peter Pears, and later with Christopher Hogwood and David Munrow and the Early Music Consort in the late 1960s and later with the Academy of Ancient Music from the early 1970s.

 Jan Akkerman, guitarist of the Dutch progressive rock band Focus, recorded "Tabernakel" in 1973 (though released in 1974), an album of John Dowland songs and some original material, performed on lute.